 Between 1992 and 2008, over \$240.1 million in General Obligation (GO) Bond proceeds and Sales Tax funds were allocated for sewer system improvements.
-Along with state revolving loans, these programs provide funding for critical projects.
+Along with State Revolving Fund (SRF) loans, these programs provide funding for critical projects.
 Even with this high funding level, additional investment in the City's wastewater infrastructure is required.
-The Tulsa Metropolitan Utility Authority completed a Comprehensive Sewer System Study (CSSS) in 2012.
-The comprehensive study reviewed the sewer system's current operation and capital needs.
-It made recommendations for short and long-term capital improvements to meet the Tulsa sewer system's strategic objectives and priorities.
-Since completing the CSSS, the City has implemented a comprehensive risk-based asset management program.
+The Tulsa Metropolitan Utility Authority is updating the Comprehensive Sewer System Study (CSSS) for the sewer system.
+The comprehensive study reviews the sewer system's current operation and capital needs.
+The new report, due in early 2025, will make recommendations for short and long-term capital improvements to meet the Tulsa sewer system's strategic objectives and priorities.
+The has also implemented a comprehensive risk-based asset management program.
 Capital projects are reviewed annually and prioritized using a standardized business case evaluation process.
 The overall capital program is optimized to fund the most critical projects first.
 The capital projects appearing in the TMUA CIP program address the wastewater system's current needs over the next five years.

-The City's sanitary sewer system is designed to collect and treat sewage and return clean water to area streams and rivers in accordance with State and Federal standards.
+The City's sanitary sewer system is designed to collect and treat sewage and return clean water to area streams and rivers following State and Federal standards.
 The sewer system can be divided into the collection system and treatment plants.
-The collection system consists of collector sewers, larger diameter "interceptors," along with lift stations and force (pressurized) mains.
+The collection system consists of collector sewers, larger diameter "interceptors," along with lift stations, and force (pressurized) mains.
 Tulsa is divided into four basins; each served by a treatment plant: Northside, Southside, Haikey Creek, and Lower Bird/Spunky Creek.
-Page 7-26 shows the locations of the large interceptors in the collection system and the plants.
+Pages 7-26 show the locations of the large interceptors in the collection system and the plants.